Andorra, one of the European microstates, is a landlocked nation situated between Spain and France.

-On arrival at any of the above airports, the traveler’s passport will be scanned by Spanish or French border authorities.
-An ETIAS authorization is essential to enter the Schengen Area nations and continue the journey to Andorra.
+On arrival at any of the above airports, the traveller’s passport will be scanned by Spanish or French border authorities.
+An ETIAS authorisation is essential to enter the Schengen Area nations and continue the journey to Andorra.

 What is Andorra known for?

 Andorra is best known for its mountain and ski slopes.
 The largest ski resort in Andorra is Grandvalira which offers over 100 slopes suitable for beginner to advanced skiers and snowboarders.

 Away from the slopes, Andorra boasts a number of charming villages such as Ordina, Pal, and La Massana.